-Born a couple of days after Glamorgan’s inaugural match against Warwickshire at the Arms Park in 1889, Harry Symonds had an outstanding record in club cricket for Cardiff, besides making over 60 appearances for the Welsh county and, in later life, acting as Racing Manager of the Arms Park Greyhound Racing Company.
+Born a couple of days after Glamorgan’s inaugural match against Warwickshire at the Arms Park in 1889, Harry Symonds had an outstanding record for Cardiff CC besides making over 60 appearances for the Welsh county.

-The son of a Devon-born shipowner, Harry made his debut for Glamorgan as a nineteen year-old in 1908, In all, the left-hander played in eleven games and showed much promise as a batsman and spin bowler as the Welsh county pressed for higher recognition.
+The son of a Devon-born shipowner, Harry made his debut for Glamorgan as a nineteen year-old in 1908, In all, the left-hander played in eleven games and showed much promise as a steady batter and accurate spin bowler as the Welsh county pressed for higher recognition.

 Harry returned from the Great War and as a member of the next generation of Cardiff cricketers, he took over as the club’s captain.
 He also took part in some of Glamorgan’s games during 1920 as they prepared for life in the County Championship.
 He proudly appeared in their inaugural first-class match against Sussex at the Arms Park, and secured enough leave to feature on a fairly regular basis for the next two seasons.
 His finest hour in Glamorgan’s ranks in the Championship came in 1922 against Worcestershire at the Arms Park where he scored a handsome 76 against Worcestershire.